 Why White Tile With Soft Grey Veining?

-Many people shopping for a white marble effect floor or wall tile desire minimum or moderate veining.
+Many people shopping for a white marble look tile desire minimum or moderate veining.
 Bright white background with light grey veining sounds like the perfect tile to them.